 As New York City works to improve outcomes for homeless students, those efforts must incorporate an understanding of risk behaviors and health outcomes, which have been shown to predict well-being and productivity later in life.
 This report uses data from the Centers for Disease Control’s 2015 Youth Risk Behavior Survey (YRBS), which for the first time includes survey questions allowing us to distinguish homeless from housed students.

 One promising approach is ensuring the access of homeless teens to school-based health centers.
 While homeless students have limited access to these centers, they are more likely than their housed peers to use health services when they are available.
 Moreover, many shelters could be re-envisioned as Community Residential Resource Centers (CRRCs) where educational resources and support services could be made available to not only homeless students, but all students in the community.

 Meeting the needs of homeless high school students is paramount, as risk behaviors and health outcomes impact their futures.
 These students have unequivocally worse health outcomes than housed teens.
 They also make up a disproportionately large segment of students facing the most extreme health risks.
-At only 12% of the YRBS sample, homeless high school students represent a third or more of all students facing a range of health risks.
+At only 11% of high school students, homeless students represent a third or more of all students facing a range of health risks.
 Without targeted policy and program interventions, the future of these homeless teens is not promising.
 Just read the accompanying quotes throughout this publication—in their own voices, students share some of their struggles, hopes, and disappointments as they navigate high school while homeless.